Problem

 1. **Initialise**: Run `npx @docmd/core init` in your project root.

-2. **Configure**: Update your `docmd.config.js` with your site title and navigation.
+2. **Configure**: Update your `docmd.config.json` with your site title and navigation.

 3. **Build**: Run `npx @docmd/core build` to generate your production-ready static files.